 Cyber security continues to be a major consideration for businesses that are more and more relying on online activity.
 It is important you keep all your business and client information secure.
 If your data is lost or compromised, it can be very difficult or very costly to recover it.

-The Australian Tax Office (ATO) have put together a list of tips in consultation with the Cyber Security Working Group (CSWG).
-This is a group of tax practitioner industry groups and other industry partners, such as software developer associations.
+The Australian Tax Office (ATO) has put together a list of tips in consultation with the Cyber Security Working Group (CSWG).
+This is a group of tax practitioner-industry groups and other industry partners, such as software developer associations.
 CSWG are working with the ATO to combat the growing threat of identity theft and cybercrime.

 Cyber Security Working Group

 The Cyber Security Working Group comprises the ATO, tax practitioner-industry groups, and other industry partners including:

 - Tax Practitioners Board